 The White Sand Branch Beef Unit is located in Southeastern Mississippi, approximately 10 miles west of Poplarville, MS. The Unit has a base cow herd of about 120 head of crossbred commercial type beef cows.
 Research at White Sand is in the area of growth and development of weaned beef calves, with a focus on health, nutrition and management interactions.
-The Unit encompasses 450 acres of pasture land.
-Additionally, there are 38 three acre replicated paddocks for research studies.
-The Unit has a feedmill with attached ingredient storage silos, as well as three outside commodity bays.
-Inside the mill, is a one tone feed mixer with a hammermill attachment.
-A pull behind RotoMix feed wagon equipped with certified scales can also mix and deliver feed to livestock.
+The Unit encompasses 450 acres of pastureland.
+Additionally, there is a four-acre dry lot with 24 holding pens and 38 three acre replicated paddocks for research studies.
+The Unit has a feed mill as well as three outside commodity bays.
+A pull behind Roto Mix feed wagon equipped with certified scales can also mix and deliver feed to livestock.
 A Silencer squeeze chute is used to handle and work cattle, it too is equipped with certified scales.
 Finally, a pen scale with certified scales can also be used to weigh cattle or hay bales.

-For more information contact: Dr. Daniel Rivera
+For more information contact: Lakan Guelker (firstname.lastname@example.org)